UPDATE: “One Country, Two Systems” of Legal Research: Finding the Law of China’s Hong Kong Special Administrative Region

 By Roy L. Sturgeon and Sergio D. Stone

-Sergio D. Stone is the Foreign, Comparative and International Law (FCIL) Librarian at Stanford Law School’s Robert Crown Law Library in Stanford, California.
+Sergio D. Stone is the Deputy Director of Stanford Law School’s Robert Crown Law Library in Stanford, California.
 He earned his MLIS from the University of Denver and JD from New York University.
-He worked previously as the FCIL Librarian at the University of Denver Sturm College of Law’s Westminster Law Library in Colorado.
+He worked previously as the Foreign, Comparative, and International Law Librarian at the University of Denver Sturm College of Law’s Westminster Law Library in Colorado.
 In addition, he served as the 2012-14 Co-Chair of the Chinese and American Forum on Legal Information and Law Libraries (CAFLL) and the 2011-12 Chair of AALL’s FCIL-SIS.

 Table of Contents

 - 1. Background

 - 3.9.
 Libraries